tiagovignatti/my_website/content/projects/index.en.md

 {{< figure src="https://software.intel.com/content/dam/develop/external/us/en/images/ozone-architecture-overview-534299.png" class="float-right" >}}

-My work on Ozone architecture and Ozone-Wayland implementation influenced Google to switch Chrome for Ozone, through Ozone-GBM, as well in 2014.
-[Chromium Ozone-GBM](https://software.intel.com/content/www/us/en/develop/blogs/chromium-ozone-gbm-explained.html) is the native fullscreen-only platform that delegates the composition tasks of the root window to a new platform window based on KMS/DRM.
-It uses EGL/GLES2 for accelerated rendering.
-Besides, Ozone-GBM has an internal implementation of the Linux evdev subsystem.
+My work on Ozone architecture and Ozone-Wayland implementation influenced Google to switch Chrome for Ozone, through Ozone-GBM, as well in **2014**.
+[Chromium Ozone-GBM](https://software.intel.com/content/www/us/en/develop/blogs/chromium-ozone-gbm-explained.html) is the native platform, fullscreen-only, that delegates the composition tasks of the root window to a new platform based on KMS/DRM.
+It uses EGL/GLES2 for accelerated rendering and has an internal implementation of the Linux evdev subsystem.

 ---

 ## Chromium Ozone-Wayland

-Web Browser development: When I've ported Chrome to run on Wayland (2013), it became obvious that a new abstraction for hosting different window systems in Chrome was needed.
+When I've ported Chrome to run on Wayland in **2013**, it became obvious that a new abstraction for hosting different window systems in Chromium was needed.
 Together with Google [I have developed Ozone and implemented its first backend, Ozone-Wayland](https://news.slashdot.org/story/13/10/07/2212245/chromium-to-support-wayland).
 Commercial products have been using it, including a smart TVs' multi-billion corporation and a Digital Signage for a fast food chain installed in more than 6,500 stores.

 ---